 Java was developed by James Gosling in 1995.
-Today one of the widely used mobile operating systems, Android and Big Data framework, Hadoop run with it.
+Today one of the widely used mobile operating systems, Android and Big Data framework, Hadoop runs with it.
 Top tech company’s like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
 According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing and 46% acknowledged that their rate Java usage in mainframe is increasing 10% per year.

-The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open source, high performance, and stable.
+The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high performance, and stable.
 From game engines to mobile apps, datacenters to the Internet, Java is used everywhere.
 It is implemented by popular Apps based organizations like Uber, business and employment-focused company’s like LinkedIn, and eCommerce company, eBay.

 How relevant will be Java in future?

 Predicting the life of Java is difficult.
-The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, astrophysical modeling of stars and galaxies, hydrodynamics codes, and so on.
+The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, astrophysical modern ling of stars and galaxies, hydrodynamics codes, and so on.
 It is also used for designing bridges and structures and the analysis of large-scale scientific data.

-If we go by the lifecycle and age of Fortran, then Java has many more years off to live and it is still at nascent phase.
-But if we try to predict the relevance in comparison to its present stature, as the programming language is the backbone of Enterprise computing world, then also there is no tough competition, at least not now.
+If we go by the lifecycle and age of Fortran, then Java has many more years off to live and it is still at the nascent phase.
+But if we try to predict the relevance in comparison to its present stature, as the programming language is the backbone of the Enterprise computing world, then also there is no tough competition, at least not now.